 - The first days in Cusco must be calm and without physical effort.
 Follow your rhythm.

 - Always drink bottled water; this will help you stay hydrated.
-If you don’t want to buy bottled water, you can buy pills to purify the water.
+If you don’t want bottled water, you can buy pills to purify the water.

 - If you feel that you lack oxygen, take a break.

 - Also, if you feel any strange ailment, you MUST notify the guide (they have to help you whenever you need it)